nijenhuisb/evcdgen/README.md

 ## 7-2-2022: This page is under construction and serves as a placeholder.

-This is the code used for generating EV charging demand patterns based on Dutch mobility data [1].
+This page will host the code used for generating EV charging demand patterns based on Dutch mobility data [1].
 The work is going to be presented in:

 Using mobility data and agent based models to generate future e-mobility charging demand patterns, B. Nijenhuis; S. C. Doumen; J. Hönen; G. Hoogsteen; CIRED22 Workshop, Porto.